Income tax explained

 What are the income tax rates in Ireland?

-The following table shows the income tax rates in Ireland, which are based on how much you earn in the tax year 1st January to 31st December 2022.
+The following table shows the income tax rates in Ireland, which are based on how much you earn in the 2023/24 tax year.

 Tax credits can reduce the amount of income tax you may have to pay.
 These are the different types of tax credits you may be eligible for: